apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

 * ALL CAPS
 * No spaces
-* Has delininating hyphen
+* Has delineating hyphen
 * Mark (as in 'mark Ⅰ' or 'mark Ⅱ') is optional, but present if available

 This would mean that the previous list of error examples will all be canonicalized as YAS-200II and whichever mark such as 'II' or otherwise will only be included if it's already listed.
-It's absense will only be considered a typo.
+It's absence will only be considered a typo.

 ### Libraries